HawkA-I/gaps-docs/docs/src/introduction.md

 ::: info
-Currently, with the application release version of 1.0.0 , all the features of the application may not work properly as intended.
-The application may throw some weird errors and present some unwanted flow.
-So, we will first clear out on what features the application currently supports and works as intended.
+Currently, with the application release version of 1.1.0 , all of the features of the application will work as per the business requirements.
 :::

 ## Current Flow of the Application that is working

-::: details Click here to see the working features
+::: details Click here to see the working features **Admin**
-- Inquiry Form
-- Admission Form
-  - Document Upload from Student to Admin (with notifications)
-  - Document Upload from Admin side for Students
-  - Accept/Reject Documents uploaded by the students
-- University Form
-- Admin/Instructor Addition
-- Course Creation
-- Fee Structure Addition and showcase to Students
-- Event Addition
-- Message Section (Admin to admin, admin to instructor, admin to student)
 :::

 ### Admin Panel